 You will be able to gain academic credit, funding, or both for almost any internship or practicum you do through the School of Humanities.
 Such funding can cover expenses such as transportation to the off-campus site, or it can offset lost earnings due to you having chosen an unpaid internship relevant to your educational goals over a paid job that would not be as relevant.
-If you locate an unpaid internship on your own, consider contacting Nyeva Agwunobi, Manager of Student Programs (nyeva@rice.edu), to talk about how to apply for a stipend.
-See also https://humanities.rice.edu/hedge/internship-funding.
+If you locate an unpaid internship on your own, consider contacting Andrew Stefl, Lead Academic Administrator (stefl@rice.edu), to talk about how to apply for a stipend.
+See also https://humanities.rice.edu/hedge.